a-r-m-i-n/dce/Documentation/UsersManual/Template.rst

 .. image:: Images/template-file.png
    :alt: Fluid template outsourced to file

-The **EXT:** syntax is supported and encouraged to use, to point to template files provided by a template extension.
+.. _users-manual-template-file-paths:

+The template file can be referenced using one of the following path types:

+- ``EXT:`` references a file inside a TYPO3 extension and is the recommended syntax.
+For example:
+  ``EXT:my_template/Resources/Private/Templates/Example.html``.
+- ``PKG:`` references a file inside a Composer package.
+Separate the package name and the path within the package with a colon.
+For example: ``PKG:vendor/my-template:Resources/Private/Templates/Example.html``.
+- A relative path is resolved from TYPO3's public web root.
+The template file is therefore publicly accessible.
+For
+  example: ``fileadmin/templates/Example.html``.

 The configured value must resolve to a file-system path.
-FAL link syntax such as ``t3://file=uid=1`` is not supported.
+FAL link syntax such as ``t3://file=uid=1`` is **not** supported.

+If the configured path is invalid or the file does not exist, DCE treats the template as empty and produces no output.

 Inline